mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *loyalty is something you give regardless of what you get back, and in giving loyalty, you're getting more loyalty; and out of loyalty flow other great qualities.*
+> *good breeding consists in concealing how much we think of ourselves and how little we think of the other person.*

 </div>
 <!-- quote-end -->